KalaayPT/Profit-Taker-Guide/tldr.md

 ### Energy economy

 With the provided setup you will quickly notice that you need a lot of energy.
 With enemies being an incosistent source of orb drops, we strongly recommend [Energy Restores](https://warframe.fandom.com/wiki/Squad_Energy_Restore).
-Alternatively, you can run Nourish as your subsume on Chroma, allowing you to make some use of the few energy orbs you get per run.

-The more comfortable setup is what the community refers to as "padless" by using [Preparation](https://warframe.fandom.com/wiki/Preparation) and Primed Flow to have a huge reserve of Energy which should last the entire run.
-You can also use blue Archon Shards to further expand your energy capacity or
+The more comfortable and cheaper setup is what the community refers to as "padless" by using [Preparation](https://warframe.fandom.com/wiki/Preparation) and Primed Flow to have a huge reserve of Energy which should last the entire run.
+You can also use amber Archon Shards to fill some of your maximum energy when you spawn in or blue Archon Shards to further expand your energy capacity.

 Here is an example Volt build with this philosophy in mind: